adman44532/ECTE_Latex_Template/README.md

 ##### By Adam Pigram
 A LaTeX Report template for University of Wollongong School of Electrical, Computer &amp; Telecommunications Engineering based on the original provided within the ECTE Thesis Subject.

+Information in this template may outdate overtime.
+Utilise subject moodle material (e.g. Information Booklet) for up-to-date requirements and crossreference this.

+Additions to this template can be made through a pull request and merged on approval.

 ## TL;DR & Getting Started
 The template is broken into three main writing sections, `Front_Matter/`, `Body/` and `Back_Matter/`.
 Go through each file replacing/filling out the information as needed.

 All of the sections get compiled into `Thesis_Main.tex`, which is where you will build the project from and includes all the other files.

 After that, is writing the body of the report within the `Body/` folder.
-Following the naming scheme and structure seen in the examples.
-When writing a new chapter, include it in the `Thesis_Main.tex`.
+Feel free to use any naming scheme for the files, but an example is provided.

 Add any references in `Body/References.bib` when needed, following the examples or using alternative settings from online resources.

+At the top of `Thesis_Main.tex`, there is a section for student details and options for the Statement of Originality.
+Fill these in before submission.

+Ensure that all the requirement material is submitted with your final report. `Thesis_Main.tex` and `Back_Matter/Appendicies.tex` contain what it can, but may change.
+See subject information booklet.

 ## LaTeX
 LaTeX (Latex) is a markup language similar to Markdown or HTML and is based on TeX.
-Writing Latex can be similar to mixing Microsoft Word with coding.
+Writing Latex can be similar to mixing Microsoft Word mixed with coding.
 It does have a high learning curve associated with it, however, it offers far greater customisation options which is standardised within the document.
 LaTeX is highly used within academia and usually has a distinct style out the box that most people use.

+The template found here is a beginner friendly guide to simply writing the report, without the hassles of styling.

 ## The Template